 Before booking flights, there are a few practical things to check.

-Entry requirements for China and passport validity
+Entry Requirements for China and Passport Validity

 Always check current entry rules for UK passport holders (or whatever passport you hold) before travelling.
 China operates its own immigration system and requirements can change.
 China recently opened up a new system for British people who are coming to China which makes travelling to China much more simple.
 My guide to the new China visa for Brits breaks down the new visa and how it works.

 Check how long you need left on your passport for travelling to China – this varies between countries so it is best to check it before you book anything.
+Learn more in my guide to passport validity rules for travelling.

-Arrival card for China
+Arrival Card for China

 China has those arriving with a visa fill in an arrival card on paper.
 Staff are available in the airport to help you fill in the arrival card.
 When we visited China for an extended visa-free transit, this paper form was not necessary.

-Vaccinations needed for visiting China
+Vaccinations Needed for Visiting China

 For most UK travellers you will need Hepatitis A, Typhoid, and routine shots but always check current NHS guidance for China before travelling.
 Make sure your standard routine vaccines for the UK are up-to-date before you travel.
 The most reliable source for up-to-date travel vaccination guidance is the NHS Inform website and the Travel Pro website.

-Currency used in China
+Currency Used in China

 The local currency is the Chinese Yuan.
 In China, most places expect you to pay by Alipay.
 It is best to set this up before you get to China as it requires a few steps and verification before it works properly.